sharontsanchez/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+The Session and Token-based Authentication methods are used to make a server trust any request sent by an authenticated user over the internet.
+The main difference is session-based authentication of the connection stores the authentication details.
+The session method makes the server store most of the details, while in the case of the token-based one the client stores them.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.
+Hashing user passwords is essential as user data is very crucial for any organization.

 3. How are unit tests different from integration and end-to-end testing?
+Integration testing starts at the very early stages of development.
+Bugs are caught earlier, rather than later, in the cycle.
+It's easy to integrate with daily builds and easy to test in the development environment.
+Tests run faster compared to end-to-end tests.
+Aims to test how external systems work with internal modules, one by one.
+Used to test a single process from third-party software that will be used in conjunction with your software.
+End-to-end testing is done when the product is almost ready for release.
+It may be impossible to perform until the product is nearing completion.
+Tests run slower compared to integration testing.
+Aims to test the user experience from start to finish.
+Can be used for either a single process being executed from start to finish or various different processes involving different applications.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+A key benefit of test-driven development is that it makes the developer focus on requirements before writing code.
+The TDD method is a more balanced approach for software development which is mostly related to the three main activities: coding, testing, and designing.
+Instead of chasing an optimal solution, the code and the test for that code are built for one use case at a time.
+Overall, it can streamline the software development process and make it more efficient by delivering feedback faster and encouraging developers to write solid, clean code.